qdb-io/qdb-buffer/README.md

 - Added ShutdownHook to close open buffers on VM shutdown
 - Added isOpen, getMessageCount and getOldestMessage to MessageBuffer
 - High level timeline now include message counts
+- Closing a MessageBuffer will now interrupt threads waiting for new messages

 0.1.0:
 - Initial release